latchbio/latch/docs/source/basics/environment/docker_recipes.md

 ### Build binaries from source

-Often times we need a binary in our workflow which we may not want to store in a github repo with our workflow code.
+Often times we need a binary in our workflow which we may not want to store in a repository with our workflow code.
 In this case, we can download a binary in our Dockerfile and unpack it.
 Below we download and unpack bowtie2.

 ```Dockerfile